mikeerickson/nptemplating-docs/docs/templating-modules/frontmatter-module.md

 **Examples**

-The following example returns the current date, using default values
+The following example returns `true` or `false` if supplied template data is a fronmatter template.

 ```javascript
 import NPTemplating from 'NPTemplating'